 Matoke is a variety of bananas indigenous to the southwest part of Uganda, extending into Rwanda and Burundi.
 It is normally used as a cooking banana and sometimes referred to as a plantain.
 It is cooked when still unripe and green.
 The matoke can either be boiled with or without the peel, roasted in the peel, or peeled and then steamed.
 When boiled and mashed by itself or as a stew, it forms part of the national dish of Uganda.

 Ugali, as it is called in many parts of Uganda, is a thick cornmeal porridge, quite similar to polenta; however, it is made from white maize, or mealies, and is normally cooked to a comparatively stiffer consistency.
 Thick cornmeal porridge is actually the mainstay of the local cuisines of many African countries.
 They only differ slightly in the final stiffness and whether they are cooked by adding dry powder to boiling water or whether a mixture of the cornmeal and water is done first.

 03 of 06

 One variant of preparing matoke is to make it into a curry.
 This banana curry dish is probably more popular with the Ugandan Indians and their diaspora as it combines the spicy influence of Indian cuisine and the unique bananas.Continue to 5 of 6 below.

 05 of 06

-Tea made the African way is always "cooked", whether you are speaking of the way it is made in Tanzania, Zimbabwe or Uganda.
-A pot is normally placed on a stove top with a mixture of about 50-75% milk and water.
-Once the milk comes to the boil, it is turned off and tea bags are dropped into it.
-In Uganda, adding ginger spice to the brew is a popular way of drinking tea.
+Tea made the African way is always "cooked", whether you are speaking of the way it is made in Tanzania, Zimbabwe, or Uganda.
+A pot is normally placed on a stove top with a mixture of about 50 to 75% milk and water.
+Once the milk comes to a boil, heat is turned off and tea bags are dropped into the milk.
+In Uganda, adding ginger spice to the brew is a popular way of preparing tea.
 Sometimes the tea bag is omitted and ginger spiced milk is prepared instead.

 06 of 06